rust-secure-code/cargo-supply-chain/README.md

 Run `cargo install cargo-supply-chain` to install this tool.

-Once installed, simply navigate to your project and run `cargo supply-chain` followed by a subcommand, e.g. `cargo supply-chain publishers`.
+Once installed, simply navigate to your project and run `cargo supply-chain` followed by a subcommand, e.g. `cargo supply-chain publishers`

 ### Subcommands